Here’s How Teresa Giudice Is Preparing For Joe’s Prison Release

 Gorga remarked, “He’s going to want to be like, all right, listen, I’m the man, and yadda yadda yadda like he’s used to; I don’t know that [Teresa’s] gonna be like, OK, and just bow down.
 I think it’s going to be an adjustment.”

+“I don’t think so,” she said.
+“But I guess we’ll have to see.”

-Andy Cohen asked Teresa if she and Joe would go their separate ways during the season 9 reunion special.
+Andy Cohen asked Teresa if she and Joe would go their separate ways during the Season 9 reunion special.
 This caused her to break down in tears.
-People Magazine reported that “Teresa told Andy that if Joe gets deported, she’s not going.
-She said that she and Joe had talked about it over the phone and that he understood.”
+People Magazine reported that “Teresa told Andy that if Joe gets deported, she’s not going.”

+“She said that she and Joe had talked about it over the phone and that he understood.”

 The family dynamic is also changing at a rapid pace at the Giudice home.
-Eldest daughter Gia was accepted to four colleges; Quinnipiac University, the University of Alabama, Penn State, and the University of Scranton reported Bravo.
+Eldest daughter Gia was accepted to four colleges – Quinnipiac University, the University of Alabama, Penn State, and the University of Scranton, reported Bravo.
 It has not been released as to which higher education institution she will be attending.

-This will alter the household which Joe Giudice is used to, having all of his daughters around him.
+This will alter the household which Joe Giudice is used to, as he is accustomed to having all of his daughters around him.
 When he left for prison, Gia was in her early years of high school.
-She is now 18, has a drivers license and is forming her own life outside of their family home.
-Daughter Gabriella is now 15, Milania is 14 and Audriana is 10.
+She is now 18, has a driver’s license and is forming her own life outside of their family home.
+Daughter Gabriella is now 15, Milania is 14, and Audriana is 10.

-Giudice shared with The Daily Dish that she is thrilled how her daughters have evolved as young women, despite the harsh curveballs life has thrown the family.
+Giudice shared with the Daily Dish that she is thrilled how her daughters have evolved as young women, despite the harsh curveballs life has thrown the family.

 “I live for them.
 I wake up every morning because of them.
 They’ve been through a lot and their strength, they’re pretty amazing.
 They even amaze me,” she said.

 The Real Housewives of New Jersey airs on Bravo.